-4 Reasons Not to Install Galaxy Note 10 Android 10 & 9 Reasons You Should
+4 Reasons Not to Install Galaxy Note 10 Android 10 & 11 Reasons You Should

 One of the more prominent changes is Samsung’s new One UI 2.0 which brings a number of tweaks to the Galaxy Note 10’s user interface.

-Other notable features on board Android 10/One UI 2.0 include improvements to Dark Mode (formally known as Night Mode), smoother animations, full screen gestures, improvements to one-handed mode, new features for Device Care, camera improvements, and much more.
+Other notable features on board Android 10 include improvements to Dark Mode (formally known as Night Mode), smoother animations, full screen gestures, improvements to one-handed mode, new features for Device Care, camera improvements, and much more.

-The Android 10 update could have a tremendous impact on your Note 10’s overall performance.
+The Android 10 update could have a tremendous impact on your Galaxy Note 10’s overall performance.
 Some of you might see a boost, but others might run into bugs and performance issues.

 As we push away from the release, Galaxy Note 10 users are reporting Android 10-related problems and the list includes common issues like battery drain, connectivity issues, installation problems, and a variety of bugs.
 This is something to keep in mind before you tap download.